Lesbos: Ottoman era

-Lesbos prospered from trade, and Mytilene was considered the busiest port in the Aegean Sea.
+Lesbos prospered from trade, and Mytilene was considered the busiest Ottoman port in the Aegean Sea.
 West European representatives are attested in the city already in 1700, acting as vice-consuls for the consulates in Smyrna.
 The island exported olives and olive oil, wheat, grapes, raisins and wine, figs, fish, dairy products, acorns, soap, leather and hides, pitch and livestock.
 Mytilene itself increased five-fold in population during the Ottoman period.
-A number of new mosques were erected in the city, and Barbaros Kayreddin built a madrasa, dervish lodge, and imaret erected in his home town.
+A number of new mosques were erected in the city, and Hayreddin Barbarossa built a madrasa, dervish lodge, and imaret erected in his hometown.
 Many of the early Ottoman buildings, as well as the city walls, were destroyed in the earthquake of 1867.
 Mevlevi and Bektashi lodges are attested, since 1544 for the former, and since 1699 for the latter.
 Molyvos, which was the island's second city for most of the Ottoman period, also experienced growth, doubling in size; unlike Mytilene, the Muslim element came to predominate, and comprised over half the population by 1874.
-Mosques were built and fortifications undertaken during the long Cretan War (1645–1669) with Venice.
+Mosques were built and fortifications were undertaken during the long Cretan War with Venice.
 But during the 19th century, the town declined rapidly in importance and number of inhabitants, a decline which continued to modern times.
 In the mid-18th century, the castle and settlement of Sigri were established to protect the western coast from pirate attacks.

-The relative prosperity of the island—wealth was apparently concentrated among the Greek Christian bourgeoisie rather than the Muslim community—contributed to the island not taking part in the Greek War of Independence in 1821–1929.
+The relative prosperity of the island—wealth was apparently concentrated among the Greek Christian bourgeoisie rather than the Muslim community—contributed to the island not taking part in the Greek War of Independence in 1821–1829.
 During the second half of the 19th century, this prosperity became evident in the construction of large and ornamented mansions and churches; the Muslims followed suit, employing the fashionable Neo-Classical and Neo-Gothic styles in their own renovations of their mosques, especially after the destructive 1867 earthquake.
 The Ottoman writer and liberal politician Namık Kemal served in the local administration in 1877–1884.
 In 1905, four European powers seized the customs and telegraph offices in the island to pressure the Ottoman government to accept their plan for an international commission that would supervise the provinces of Macedonia.